MikeTurkey/snakeland/README.rst

       | The python3 script path.
 The script is executed by python3.xx cmd.
       | default section, optional key.
       | (Either of TARGETPY3, TARGETCMD is always required.)

+  SRCMANFILES: Source Man files.

+      | default section, optional key.
+      | The pair of SRCMANFILES and DSTMANDIR work together to install the run directory.
+      | Enable to set plain type and gz compress type.
+      | snakeland install one of plain and gz compress file by the platform.
+      | e.g.
+      |   SRCMANFILES = ['man/snakeland.1.gz', 'man/snakeland.1']

+  DSTMANDIR: Destination Man directory.

+      | default section, optional key.
+      | The pair of SRCMANFILES and DSTMANDIR work together to install the run directory.
+      | e.g.
+      |   DSTMANDIR = '/usr/local/share/man/man1'

   SHEBANG:

       | The shebang of CMDNAME file. default path is '/bin/sh'.